 With so many types of climbing shoe available, it can be hard to determine what exactly you need.
-This guide will explain the different types of shoes and what they are best used for, as well as how to find your perfect fit.

 When looking for climbing shoes, the first thing to consider is the type of climbing you plan to be doing.
 Low-level, indoor climbing will have very different requirements to outdoor traditional (trad) or sport climbing.
 Similarly, competitive climbing shoes need to be different again to enable top performance.
 Your climbing ability will also affect the type of shoe you need.

 · Flexibility – how flexible or rigid the sole of the shoe is

 · Toe shape/profile – how downturned the toe is

 · Mid sole – this affects how stiff the sole of the shoe is

 · Sole – material and thickness